From Server-Based to Client-Based Machine Learning: A Comprehensive Survey: Server-Based Distributed Training

 \subsection{Distributed Optimization Algorithms}

-When we are running distributed machine learning algorithms on mobile devices, the availability of network resources becomes a serious problem.
-It is a little bit different from that of distributed systems which are designed for cloud computing or parallel training, for example, \textit{Project Adam} \cite{chilimbi2014project} from \textit{Microsoft Research}.
-This kind of algorithms mainly focus on how to better managing large scale of machines and making full use of their hardware to solve a huge complex task.
-In order to do that, a common solution is to transform the original hard problem into many much easier sub-problems.
-In contrast to those machines provided with a stable network condition and sufficient electric power, since no signal and low power are problems that can easily appear on mobile devices, it is quite obvious that reducing communication rounds and improving efficiency become the most important targets in this scenario.
+This kind of algorithms focus on how to better manage a large scale of workers and how to use their resources to solve a huge complex task in a distributed way.
+A typical solution is to transform the original hard problem into much easier sub-problems.
+In this section, we introduce several distributed optimization algorithms.
+We list their key features in Table~\ref{tab:distributed_opyimization}.

-\begin{itemize} \item ADMM\cite{boyd2011distributed}: ADMM is short for alternating direction method of multipliers.
-In ADMM, machines distributedly use augmented Lagrangian methods to solve local sub-problems based on local data and alternately compute some shared variables in order to solve the large global problem.
-The idea of this algorithm can be traced back to the mid-1970s and has been used in distributed SVM training\cite{forero2010consensus} in 2010.
-The authors improved it and applied it to machine learning applications.
+\paragraph{\textbf{ADMM}} Alternating~Direction~Method~of~Multipliers~(ADMM)~\cite{boyd2011distributed} makes use of both the decomposability of Dual Ascent and the superior convergence properties of Method of Multipliers.
+Machines distributedly use augmented Lagrangian methods to solve local sub-problems based on local data and alternately compute some shared variables to solve the global problem.
+The idea of this algorithm can be traced back to the mid-1970s and has been used in distributed SVM training~\cite{forero2010consensus} in 2010.
+Although ADMM may take a large number of iterations to converge to high accuracy, it can usually reach modest accuracy within tens of iterations in practice.

-\item DANE\cite{shamir2014communication}: DANE(Distributed Approximate NEwton) is an approximate Newton-like method.
-In every iteration, each machine separately takes an approximate Newton step with implicitly using its local Hessian and make two rounds of communication.
-In contrast to ADMM, DANE can be benefited by the fact that sub-problems are often similar in applications of machine learning.
+\paragraph{\textbf{DANE}} Distributed~Approximate~NEwton~(DANE)~\cite{shamir2014communication} is an approximate Newton-like method.
+In every iteration, each worker separately takes an approximate Newton step with implicitly using its local Hessian and makes two rounds of communication.
+In contrast to ADMM, DANE can benefit from the fact that sub-problems are often similar in applications of machine learning.
 DANE performs well on smooth and strongly convex problems.
+It is proved that DANE can achieve linear convergence if the learning rate is close to 1 and the approximation for Hessian is good.